T2 (tea products company)

-T2, officially registered as Tea Too, is a chain of specialty tea shops with stores in Australia, Singapore, and New Zealand.
-It was established in Melbourne, Australia in 1996, and was purchased by Unilever in 2013.
-It had 40 stores worldwide and reported an annual turnover of A$57 million.
+T2, officially registered as Tea Too, is a chain of specialty tea shops that has stores in Australia, Singapore, and New Zealand.
+It was established in Melbourne, Australia, in 1996 and was purchased by Unilever in 2013.
+The chain has 40 stores globally and reported an annual turnover of $57 million AUD.

 History

 T2 was co-founded by Maryanne Shearer and Jan O'Connor.
 In 1995, the pair registered a homewares company called Contents Homeware, which marked their early entry into retail before shifting focus to specialty tea.

 Ownership

 Startup

 In 1996, Jan O'Connor and Maryanne Shearer each invested $50,000 to launch the company as equal co-founders.

 According to T2: The Book, Shearer stated that her business relationship with O'Connor began to deteriorate after she returned to work in March 2000 following the birth of her first child.
 This led to a legal dispute, ultimately resulting in O'Connor's departure from the business.
 In October 2001, Bruce Crome, Shearer's partner, purchased O'Connor's share in the company.